Information

 Note

-Integration plug-ins released by BMC require an Application Integrator installation at your site.
+Integration plug-ins released by BMC require an Application Integrator installation.
 However, these plug-ins are not editable and you cannot import them into Application Integrator.
-To deploy these integrations to your Control-M environment, you import them directly into Control-M using Control-M Automation API.
+To deploy these integrations to your Control-M environment, import them directly into Control-M using Control-M Automation API.

 Before You Begin